peterkhe1999/CheatSheet/OSCP/README.md

 The application on the server executing in the context of the service account checks the user's permissions from the group memberships included in the service ticket.
 However, the user and group permissions in the service ticket are not verified by the application in a majority of environments.
 In this case, the application blindly trusts the integrity of the service ticket since it is encrypted with a password hash.

 Privileged Account Certificate (PAC) validation is an optional verification process between the SPN application and the domain controller.
 If this is enabled, the user authenticating to the service and its privileges are validated by the domain controller.
-Fortunately for this attack technique, service applications rarely perform PAC validation.
+Fortunately, service applications rarely perform PAC validation.

-E.g., If we authenticate against an IIS server that is executing in the context of the service account iis_service, the IIS application will determine which permissions we have on the IIS server depending on the group memberships present in the service ticket.
+E.g., If we authenticate against an IIS server that is executing in the context of the service account `iis_service`, the IIS application will determine which permissions we have on the IIS server depending on the group memberships present in the service ticket.

-With the service account password or its associated NTLM hash at hand, we can forge our own service ticket to access the target resource (in our example, the IIS application) with any permissions we desire.
+With the service account password or its associated NTLM hash at hand, we can forge our own service ticket to access the target resource (e.g., the IIS application) with any permissions we desire.

-This custom-created ticket is known as a silver ticket and if the service principal name is used on multiple servers, the silver ticket can be leveraged against them all.
+=> silver ticket

-Create a silver ticket to get access to an HTTP SPN resource. the iis_service user account is mapped to an HTTP SPN.
+If the service principal name is used on multiple servers, the silver ticket can be leveraged against them all.

 In general, we need to collect the following three pieces of information to create a silver ticket:

 •	SPN password hash
 •	Domain SID
 •	Target SPN